Why "Go Big or Go Home" is the Worst Advice Ever?

 Want to listen to this article instead?
 Tune in here.

-I’ve been thinking about the powerful effect of Consistency and why it’s such a challenging practice for many of us.
-I believe the answer lies in our relationship with Intensity.
+I’ve been thinking about the powerful effect of Consistency and why it’s such a challenging practice for many of us, and I believe the answer lies in our relationship with Intensity.

 I worshiped Intensity for more decades than I care to admit!